austindoeswork/S2017-UPE-AI/README.md

 ## ROUTES

-/ = index, you can play matches of tower defense (press up to spawn unit, colors correspond to %hp of unit)
+/ = index, you can play matches of tower defense (press up/right/down to spawn unit in top/mid/bot lane, colors correspond to %hp of unit)

 /signup = create new account given username, password, will give you an apikey